infinispan/infinispan/server/runtime/src/main/server/README.md

 Bind address and port
 ---------------------
 Once started, the server will be listening on port 11222 on your first interface (usually the loopback interface).
-You can make it listen on another interface by using the `-b` argument:
+You can make it listen on another address by using the `-b` argument:

 ```
 <HOME>/bin/server.sh -b 0.0.0.0     (Unix / Linux)

 <HOME>\bin\server.bat -b 0.0.0.0    (Windows)
 ```
-The above commands will make the server bind on all addresses.
+The above commands will make the server's endpoint bind on all addresses.

+Note that the the `-b` argument does not affect the clustering address.

 You can also choose an alternate port by using the `-p` argument: